Gospel

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

 - You could use a pair of sandals and a walking staff as a focus for prayer.
-Invite people to give voice to their own prayers of intercession for their needs and the needs of the world.
+Invite people to voice their own prayers of intercession for their needs and the needs of the world.
 Include all missionaries in your prayer in a special way today.
 Conclude with the prayer of blessing in the RCIA at §97E.